by Bruce Tharpe

 - The last step is to glue the front clips to the fuselage.
 I cheated and used CA. Later, I will add epoxy fillets all around the edges.

-- During normal operation (fueling, running the turbine), the vent line must be left open.
+- Route the vent line through a hole in the bottom of the fuselage.
+During normal operation (fueling, running the turbine), the vent line must be left open.
 However, it is a good idea to plug it while transporting to keep kerosene from dripping into your vehicle.
 Be sure to remove the plug when you get to the flying field.

 GENERAL INSTRUCTIONS

-- The mounting arrangement shown here is just one example of how the header tank can be installed.
-I wanted to keep the header tank visible, accessible, and close to the model's C.G.
+- The mounting arrangements shown here are just examples of how the header tank can be installed.
+I like to keep the header tank visible, accessible, and close to the model's C.G.

 - You will need to use the manual fuel valve every time you start your turbine and every time you shut it down, so it needs to be very accessible.
 I mounted it to a hardwood rail which is glued to a fuselage bulkhead.